linyaa-kiwi/notes/mesa-getting-started.md

 #### Runtime Environment

-This guide recommends installing a few projects into your home directory, particularly into the XDG home prefix `~/.local`.
+This guide may recommend installing a few tools and libraries into your home directory, particularly into the XDG home prefix `~/.local`.
 Therefore the guide assumes that your runtime environment includes `~/.local`.